Presentation of “Centre de Chirurgie Orthopédique Pédiatrique et de Réhabilitation Sainte Marie de Rilima”

 • Making and repairing prostheses and orthoses

-The centre has the particularity of caring of patients without external “gardes malades” (external nurses).
+The center has the particularity of caring of patients without external “gardes malades” (external nurses).

 The centre also hosts academic training for surgeons who are specializing in Orthopaedic Surgery.
 In addition it hosts training sessions for other health organizations in the country with regards to taking care of children with orthopaedic problems.